anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 ~~~~~~~~

 Note that “coaptransfer” is not needed, as it is implied by the ALPN ID;
-thus, no values for it would be are allocated for transports that use transport security.
+thus, no values for it would be allocated for transfer protocols that use transport security.

 ## DoC over OSCORE using EDHOC
 While the “alpn” SvcParamKey is needed for the transport layer security (see {{sec:solution-tls}}),